ernest-bruce/human-internet/humanity/humanity.md

 these companies generally form **data·silos,** places that maintain collections of personal·data that provide them with business advantages
 · but for individuals and society, data·silos are both wasteful *and* ineffective
 · for example, healthcare providers would provide more effective service if they were able to access your entire body of health·information, not just the information they obtained directly from you or from other medical organizations that use compatible systems, or information they received through email, regular mail, or *faxes*
-· they would benefit from knowing that you actually took the medicine doctor prescribed at the appropriate times, and that you have been active the past week, by being able to see how many steps you took and your heart·rate
+· they would benefit from knowing that you actually took the medicine doctors prescribed at the appropriate times, and that you have been active the past week, by being able to see how many steps you took, and your heart·rate during that activity
 · with comprehensive information in digital·form, doctors would make thoroughly informed and timely decisions, and the system as a whole would be more efficient, wasting fewer resources on the storage and maintenance of duplicate or redundant copies of health·information

 the data·silos healthcare·providers and health·plans rely on make for an ecosystem that forces you to ensure that the records each entity keeps on you are correct